Sherwin-Williams ProClassic Paint Review

-A thinner paint that stays open for longer is more prone to runs but offers a more uniform finish coat.
-We recommend spraying ProClassic for best results, but an experienced painter can also brush Proclassic just fine.
+A thinner paint that stays open longer is more prone to runs but offers a more uniform finish coat.
+We recommend spraying ProClassic for the best results, but an experienced painter can also brush Proclassic just fine.
 Just be sure to backtrack, checking for potential runs in corners or areas prone to paint collection.

 Performance & Coverage

-Even though Proclassic is a slower drying interior paint, it’s a hard finish once it does dry.
+Even though Proclassic is a slower-drying interior paint, it’s a hard finish once it does dry.
 Since Proclassic is an enamel, it outperforms other interior trim paints in noticeable and appreciated ways that offer long-term durability.

 Although coverage is not its best attribute, it performs well enough for two coats to suffice in most interior situations.
 Only when high elective colors are applied is when additional coats are needed.

 High reflective colors offered by SW have little to no titanium dioxide.
 Therefore, you can expect numerous coats for colors that call for that base.